nikhilwani/nikhilwani.github.io/index.md

 I graduated in 2017 from VIT, Pune with distinction in Bachelors of Information Technology.
 Before that, I earned a Diploma in Computer Science Engineering with distinction from PCP, Pune in 2014.

-In my spare time, I have begun contributing to StackOverflow and writing articles.
-Outside of research, I like to play Cricket and participate in social events.
+In my spare time, I love to play Cricket and participate in social events.
 I'm always looking for new, interesting people to interact with.

-You can find my research delineated [here](http://localhost:4000/research/), or peruse a detailed [CV](http://localhost:4000/research/).